Sonikaguptaa/Example-Code-23/MOD3/Week-3/Day-4-Fri/fullstack-blog-final/README.md

 13. Under Source type **/*** and under Destination type **/index.html** and under Action select **Rewrite**
 14. Save Changes

-It should show a green Live next to the date and time.
-Copy the onrender link that should appear above.
+It should show a green Live next to the date and time when it finishes.
+Copy the onrender link that appears above.